 The 4th annual NYC Bodypainting Day takes place on Saturday, July 22nd at Washington Square Park in the heart of Greenwich Village.
-After 4 hours of live body painting, we will have photo shoot at the famous arch, march through the streets of downtown Manhattan, and ride a double-decker bus.
+After 4 hours of live body painting, we will have photo shoot at the famous arch, march through the streets of downtown Manhattan, and ride a double-decker bus and our after-party takes place at Webster Hall.

 Applications are currently open and space is very limited.
 Acceptance emails include a link to pay the participation fee.
 Once accepted, your spot is not confirmed until the fee is received.
 If you have a good story, please feel free to share it in your application.